Jyoti4344/my-portfolio/README.md

 - _Interactive UI_: Built with cutting-edge web technologies for a responsive and dynamic user experience.
 - _Modern Design_: A visually appealing design, leveraging 3D elements for a futuristic look.
-- _About Me_: Currently, I'm an Undergrad Student and wants to work on a 3-D animated project, so i think why i won't make my Portfolio first.
+- _About Me_: Currently, I'm an Undergrad Student and want to work on a 3-D animated project, so why won't I make my Portfolio first?
 So that idea pitched me to learn and work on next and three, these are fantastic frameworks and easy to use and maintain.
-- _Skills Section_: Skills i used while making this project was next.js, three.js, tailwind, shadcnUI, vercel, framer-motion.
+- _Skills Section_: Skills I used while making this project was next.js, three.js, tailwind, shadcnUI, vercel, and framer-motion.
 - _Algorithms Showcase_: Highlights my passion for solving algorithmic challenges.
 - _Projects Section_: An overview of my major projects, with links to demos and source code.